franzmondlichtmann/nixpkgs/doc/languages-frameworks/haskell.section.md

 : Adds the strings in `list` to the `configureFlags` argument for `drv`.

 `enableCabalFlag flag drv`
-: Makes sure that the Cabal package `flag` is enabled in Cabal's configure step.
+: Makes sure that the Cabal flag `flag` is enabled in Cabal's configure step.

 `disableCabalFlag flag drv`
-: Makes sure that the Cabal package `flag` is disabled in Cabal's configure step.
+: Makes sure that the Cabal flag `flag` is disabled in Cabal's configure step.

 `appendBuildflags list drv`
 : Adds the strings in `list` to the `buildFlags` argument for `drv`.